build-trust/ockam/examples/app/portals/README.md

 ...
 ```

 If you're curious to learn more, checkout the code for the [ockam_app_lib crate](https://github.com/build-trust/ockam/tree/develop/implementations/rust/ockam/ockam_app_lib) and the Portals [app in Swift](https://github.com/build-trust/ockam/tree/develop/implementations/swift/ockam/ockam_app).
-The [Makefile](https://github.com/build-trust/ockam/blob/develop/implementations/swift/Makefile) in the swift folder is also a good place to explore how everything built and linked.
+The [Makefile](https://github.com/build-trust/ockam/blob/develop/implementations/swift/Makefile) in the swift folder is also a good place to explore how everything is built and linked together.

 If you're interested in contributing to the app's Swift or Rust code, we add new [good first issues](https://github.com/build-trust/ockam/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) every week and love helping new contributors.
 Join us on the [contributors discord](https://discord.ockam.io/).